Job outlooks for Paramedical occupations

 - Paramedical occupations mainly work in the following sectors:

-The employment outlook will be good for Paramedical occupations (NOC 3234) in the South Coast - Burin Peninsula and Notre Dame - Central Bonavista Bay regions for the 2022-2024 period.
+The employment outlook will be moderate for Paramedical occupations (NOC 32102) in the South Coast - Burin Peninsula and Notre Dame - Central Bonavista Bay regions for the 2024-2026 period.

 The following factors contributed to this outlook: